 This is a sign-up bonus that likely appeals to a much wider audience than other credit card offers.
-It’s straightforward and limitless; you could seriously fly every single weekend from when you earn your companion pass.
+It’s straightforward and limitless; you could seriously fly every single weekend from when you earn your Companion Pass (R).

 You can redeem about 78 Rapid Rewards points per dollar of airfare on Southwest Airlines.
 Thus, the 40,000 Rapid Rewards points alone are worth more than $300.
 That’s a good start and is reason enough to sign up for one of the cards.

-While Southwest Airlines primarily flies domestically, they have also dabbled into the the Caribbean and Latin America markets as well.
-Some of these designations includes Aruba, Belize, Mexico, Jamaica, Costa Rica, and Grand Cayman.
+While Southwest Airlines primarily flies domestically, they have also dabbled into the Caribbean and Latin American markets as well.
+Some of these designations include Aruba, Belize, Mexico, Jamaica, Costa Rica, and Grand Cayman.
 Flights to some of these destinations may be limited to certain days of the week or times of the year, but they offer more options than just domestic trips.
 Even better, Southwest Airlines is only months away from flying to Hawaii.
-The government shutdown has apparently delayed the final approval, but you could soon use the Companion Pass to fly to Hawaii for half the price.
+The government shutdown has apparently delayed the final approval, but you could soon use the Companion Pass (R) to fly to Hawaii for half the price.

 Low Risk, High Reward